What is a nail gun?

 Firing method of the nail gun: You should have a better understanding of different firing methods to avoid accidental firing when working on your project.
 The firing method of most nail guns is dependent on the operation of the trigger and the safety tip that you press against the work surface.

 Safety of the nail gun: Every tool requires putting into consideration safety when using it.
-The safety is normally written on the product but it is important to ensure that you have followed instructions from the manufacturer.
+Safety is normally written on the product but it is important to ensure that you have followed instructions from the manufacturer.

 Best Overall Nail Gun